 Labeling themselves 'pro-European', some leaders of the region are at the same time autocrats, capturers of state, abusers of law, and anti-Europeans in essence.
 A conditionality policy that allows partnership with governments who eat from both hands, the West and Russia, who stand for rule of law and favor criminal clienteles at the same time, who formally stand for free elections and in the same time buy media, is questionable.
 It does not work.
 Therefore, we propose a conditionality policy that starts from the 'top', the principles.
-One that bans cooperation with government leaders and presidents who are obviously autocrats, who oppose liberal values of peace and cohabitation, who run counter to the principles of their own laws, who promote anti-European values in their domestic governance in general.
+One that would at best confine cooperation with government leaders and presidents who are obviously autocrats, who oppose liberal values of peace and cohabitation, who run counter to the principles of their own laws, who promote anti-European values in their domestic governance in general.
 A conditionality policy that tolerates this serious abuse of law in the Western Balkans is at best ironic.
-Therefore, the EU's conditionality policy should be clear on the Western Balkans countries: no European future for countries run by corrupt governments, by those who promote nationalism and historical narratives that trigger conflicts, by those who work to divide societies and territories, by those who use power to deepen their partisan clienteles etc. A fundamental change in this policy is essential; hence, a clear NO to 'stabilitocracy' and a powerful YES to democratization is required.
+Therefore, the EU's conditionality policy should be clear on the Western Balkans countries: no European future for countries run by corrupt governments, by those who promote nationalism and historical narratives that trigger conflicts, by those who work to divide societies and territories, by those who use power to deepen their partisan clienteles etc. Such policy should also result in promotion of the leaders who are opposed to these negative dynamics, and who seem substantively equipped with European values.
+A fundamental change is essential; hence, a clear NO to 'stabilitocracy' and a powerful YES to democratization is required.
 This would need to be reflected in allies within the WB6 countries - supporting those liberal, progressive forces that credibly stand for democratization and rejecting those who oppose it.